-(c) The term "parent" as used in this section includes any person "Parent." standing in loco parentis.
-A "complaint" as used in this section is a "Complaint." writing or document within the meaning of section 1001, title 18, United States Code.
+(c) The term "parent" as used in this section includes any person standing in loco parentis.
+A "complaint" as used in this section is a writing or document within the meaning of section 1001, title 18, United States Code.
+SEC.
+408. In any action or proceeding under this title the United States shall be liable for costs the same as a private person.